metafacture/metafacture-playground/README.md

 This project depends on [metafacture-core](https://github.com/metafacture/metafacture-core), which is work in progress.
 It is possible to display the current version of dependencies in the UI.
 To display the version, please read this [section](#show-dependency-versions-in-ui).
 This is especially reasonable when installing on a server.
-Installing Metafacture Core manually is only necessary, if you want to use a not published version.
+Installing Metafacture Core manually is only necessary if you want to use an upublished version.

 Clone and install metafacture-core:
 ```bash